 Look at a company like Ben & Jerry’s.
 Despite its focus on product — tasty, rich ice cream — its fans know it a brand with a progressive political agenda.
 That brand positioning isn’t a happy accident, or the result of a few pro-environment carton labels (though that’s part of it).
 It’s the result of a lot of hard, sometimes frustrating work.

-Over time, Ben & Jerry’s transformed its business to support its core value of “linked prosperity” at all levels, from its choice of suppliers to its philanthropic efforts.
+Over time, Ben & Jerry’s transformed its business to support its core value of “linked prosperity” at all levels, from its choice of providers to its philanthropic efforts.
 The company communicates its values constantly: in its marketing, in annual environmental reports, in its business practices as a B Corp, and its social outreach.
 Because it takes on this authentic, “inside the pint, out” effort, consumers embrace the messaging.
 And for Ben & Jerry’s, that messaging is part of the work, too.
 By inviting customers to be part of their efforts, they encourage customers toward similar types of activism in a way that a quiet sustainability plan couldn’t achieve.

 And that same ethos can serve your tour or activity company.
 For example, one of the most important rules of any excursion into the natural world is to leave the environment in better shape than you found it.
 By encouraging guests to embrace that standard through your own words and actions, you create a ripple effect.
 Some of your guests will carry that tradition forward in their own lives, protecting other regions around the world, and the places their companions visit, and their children, and on and on.